-Agnostics, atheists and freethinkers in AA
+Agnostics, atheists, and freethinkers in AA

 “Religion says that the existence of God can be proved; the agnostic says it can’t be proved, and the atheist claims proof of the non-existence of God.”

-Personally, I found Bills explanation helpful and easy to understand.
+I found Bill’s explanation helpful and easy to understand.
 With this definition, Bill was able to “keep it simple.”
-When I began to write “The twelve steps for agnostics”, I wanted to find a clear definition of agnosticism that I could present to the reader.
+When I began to write The Twelve Steps for Agnostics, I wanted to find a clear definition of agnosticism that I could present to the reader.
 I found three in various dictionaries.
-They are quoted at the beginning of the book.
-I could see myself in all of them.
+I quote them at the beginning of the book.
+I could see myself in them all.

 Agnosticism: Three dictionary definitions

-- The view that absolute truth or ultimate certainty is unattainable, especially regarding knowledge not based on experience or perceivable phenomena.
+The view that absolute truth or ultimate certainty is unattainable, especially regarding knowledge not based on experience or perceivable phenomena.

-- Doubt, uncertainty or skepticism regarding the existence of a god or gods.
+Doubt, uncertainty, or skepticism regarding the existence of a God or Gods.

-The word “Freethinker”
+The word “Freethinker.“

 The expression ‘freethinker’ is a relatively new word in AA’s lexicon of program expressions.
 What is a freethinker?
-What does the word actually mean?
+What does the word mean?

-Based on those definitions I am both an agnostic and a freethinker.
+Based on those definitions, I am both an agnostic and a freethinker.
 I cannot fully identify with the atheist position.
-The interpretation of the AA program that I offer in “the twelve steps for agnostics” is in my view effective for all three belief systems; atheists, agnostics and freethinkers.
+The interpretation of the AA program that I offer in “The Twelve Steps for Agnostics” is, in my view, practical for all three belief systems: atheists, agnostics, and freethinkers.
 No belief in any divine deity is required.
-Simple and practical interpretations of powers greater than ourselves are offered.
+I mention simple and realistic interpretations of powers greater than ourselves.

 My own agnosticism

-Here is a small excerpt from “The twelve steps for agnostics.”
+Here is a small excerpt from The Twelve Steps for Agnostics.
 As a recovering alcoholic, it was the best explanation that I could come up with:

 To avail myself of this help and support, I would have to know that a power greater than me is real for me to surrender to it.
 There would have to be a concrete relationship for me to feel a connection.
-I have never felt any sense of a relationship between me and any type of an unseen higher power.
+I have never felt any sense of a relationship between me and any unseen higher power.
 Therefore, I cannot use the God idea as a helpful recovery tool.
 To receive help with my powerlessness and unmanageability, a power greater than me would need to be tangible and practical.
 Ever since I was a child, I have had a problem with faith.
-Being a true “doubting Thomas,” I was always unable to believe in anything unless I could see, feel and experience it.
+Being a true “doubting Thomas,” I was always unable to believe in anything unless I could see, feel, and experience it.